arushiballav24036/-Detection-and-Analysis-of-Phishing-Threats-with-Generation-of-Awareness-through-Data-Visualization/README.md

 ➤	Top 3 most targeted brands are finance, other services, computers and electronics

 ➤	Each brand in the dataset is typically targeted once, indicating brand impersonation rather than repeated targeting.

+Here is the snapshot of the objective 4

 # Key Insights for Objective 5:
 ➤	Reported Avg session is 309 sec and Avg Session Clicked is 304 sec.